Bookmark and Share

 1. Start a new worksheet and adjust the carry over balance and accrual rates each time the accrual rates change.

 2. Delete the formulas in the EARNED columns and enter the accrued amounts manually as needed.
-This is probably the simpler solution.
+(Not an automated approach, but it gives a lot more flexibility)

 Example Policy Statements